jharwell/sierra/docs/src/tutorials/project/graphs_config.rst

 .. code-block:: YAML

    LN_mycategory:
-     # The filename (no path) of the .csv within the experimental run output
+     # The filename (no path) of the CSV within the experimental run output
-     # directory for an experimental run, sans the .csv extension.
+     # directory for an experimental run, sans the CSV extension.
      - src_stem: 'foo'

      # The filename (no path) of the graph to be generated
      # (extension/image type is determined elsewhere).
 This allows for multiple
-     # graphs to be generated from the same ``.csv`` file by plotting different
+     # graphs to be generated from the same CSV file by plotting different
      # combinations of columns.
      - dest_stem: 'bar'

-     # List of names of columns within the source .csv that should be
+     # List of names of columns within the source CSV that should be
      # included on the plot.
 Must match EXACTLY (i.e. no fuzzy matching).
 Can be
-     # omitted to plot all columns within the .csv.
+     # omitted to plot all columns within the CSV.
      - cols:
          - 'col1'
          - 'col2'